aces/Loris/modules/instruments/README.md

 metadata fields: `Candidate Age (Months)` or `Candidate Age at Death (Months)`.

+## Multi-lingual support
+Instrument labels are added in JSON files with the language code as a key.
+A default JSON labels file is included in `modules/instruments/language_labels/instrument_library_labels.json` which includes English and French for labels referenced in NDB_BVL_Instruments.class.inc.
+To add more languages to be supported by a project's instruments, first add the language to the `language` table.
+Next, copy the `instrument_library_labels.json` file to `project/instruments/language_labels/instrument_library_labels.json` with a new key for the additional language, and all of the same labels translated into the additional language.
+This new file should be tracked on the project's repository.

+Multilingual support is only available for PHP instrument at the moment.
+To have a multilingual instrument, the translated test name should be inserted into `test_names_multilingual` linked to the appropriate language ID.
+The function `$this->getLangLabel('key')` can be used anywhere in the instrument to display translated labels.
+A JSON file must be created in the same format as `modules/instruments/language_labels/instrument_library_labels.json` and put into the `project/instruments/language_labels/` directory with the following naming convention: <test_name>.json

 ## Interactions with LORIS

 The survey module uses instruments of the same format as data entry